compressmodels/compressmodels.github.io/README.md

 I am building practical methods that reduce the latency and energy-intensivity of these prediction tasks in inference.

-The inputs into the system are simple:
+The inputs into the system are:
 - the training data
 - the model's predictions
+- Optionally: the model itself or intermediate embeddings extracted from the model

 The output:
 - model-agnostic rules that are consistent with the model's predictions.

 The success (resulting time-savings) of the algorithm depends on the data distribution.